Victorian roads Australia

 Distance 235km from Melbourne

 One of the most picturesque road trips to take from Melbourne is to Mount Buller.
 Being the closest snow resort to Melbourne, Mount Buller makes a perfect weekend getaway.
-Part of Australian Alpine National Park, the resort is around 3 hour’s drive from the city centre via Mansfield town.
+Part of Australian Alpine National Park, the resort is around a three-hour drive from the city centre via Mansfield town.

 Even though Mount Buller is perfect to visit all around the year, the ski season is between the months of June and August.